Ljhuaaaaa/scrapy_spider/README.md

 # scrapy_spider
-A simple scrapy crawler about monalisa products
+A simple scrapy about monalisa products